BretFisher/kubernetes-mastery/slides/k8s/kubenet.md

   - if you want security, you need to add network policies

-  - the network implementation that you use needs to support them
+  - the network implementation you use needs to support them

 - There are literally dozens of implementations out there